-Choose the Virtual machine region where you want to create the virtual machines.
+Choose the Virtual machine location where you want to create the virtual machines.
 They can be the same or different from the region you selected for the host pool.

-Next, choose the size of the virtual machine you want to create.
-You can either keep the default size as-is or select Change Size to change the size.
-If you select Change Size, in the window that appears, choose the size of the virtual machine suitable for your workload.
+Next, choose the Virtual machine size you want to use.
+You can either keep the default size as-is or select Change size to change the size.
+If you select Change size, in the window that appears, choose the size of the virtual machine suitable for your workload.

 Under Number of VMs, provide the number of VMs you want to create for your host pool.

 The setup process can create up to 400 VMs while setting up your host pool, and each VM setup process creates four objects in your resource group.
 Since the creation process doesn't check your subscription quota, make sure the number of VMs you enter is within the Azure VM and API limits for your resource group and subscription.
 You can add more VMs after you finish creating your host pool.

 After that, provide a Name prefix to name the virtual machines the setup process creates.
 The suffix will be